 After completing the cleaning and/or recalibration connect the sensor back into service and then take that channel off from hold.

-In the example should to the right the sensor for channel #3 is currently out of service.
+In the example should to the right the sensors for channel #1 and #4 are currently out of service.